janusqa/sellitlikeitshot/README.md

 sending from a backend https://docs.expo.dev/push-notifications/sending-notifications/ checke out http/2 api

+Four (4) steps to follow for Push Notifications
+- Register the app with expo to get a token.
+(One token per user/group of users)
+- Store token with on server and associate it with a user/group
+- Send notification (this happens on the server mostly)
+  - example sending message to a user.
+On client we tap send button.
+Message is sent to server and store there and the target user is notified.
+- Handle received notifications.
+This is what happens when the user taps on a notification

 # Hooks: Very good library to handle things like device orientation
 npm i @react-native-community/hooks@latest